lmas/ss13.se/README.md

 Todo
 --------------------------------------------------------------------------------

-**Bugs**

-- Better colors for the warning/offline server notices.

-- Update static files to newer versions.

-**New features**

-- Tests (a must have for the scraper and poller).
+- Missing tests (a must have for the scraper and poller).

-- Dump bootstrap and make a new style.

-- Stats page:
-    - Server graphs
-    - Player graphs + average
-    - Number of online/warn/offline servers.
-    - Total/average number of online players.
-    - Log of recently added/removed servers.
-    - The number of data points since start.
-    - Time since last update.
-    - Time to run update

-**Suggestions**

-- Live player count API and script to embed in external sites (https://github.com/lmas/ss13_se/issues/2)?

-- Player growth rate for each server (+/- compared to avg.)?
+- Missign the favicon.